catevag/Exam-Theoretical-Numerical-Aspects-of-Nuclear-Physics/README.md

 | **Improvements** | | - Improved plots of relative errors for the effective theory across cutoff values.<br>- Enhanced eigenvalue-finding algorithm in the Schrödinger solver for stability and accuracy. |

-Notice that the effective potential in the new file is not singular at `r = 0`.
+Notice that the short-range potential in the new file is not singular at `r = 0`.
 It is a Woods-Saxon potential used to test the effective theory, but it can be freely set back to a singular potential.

 ---